About Rhythm Changes

 Second, how about supporting some artists first?
 I bet you've got some favourite artists in your life – that's probably why we're all here.
 Certainly you should buy some of their music and/or merch before you consider subscribing to an outlet that covers them.

 And third, maybe you don't trust me to produce consistently.
-I write on a schedule for subscibers-only: what if I fail to deliver, what if most of it doesn't interest you?
-Don't blame you if you just don't know me that well yet.
+I write the Subscriber Friday articles every Friday for subscibers only: what if I fail to deliver, what if most of it doesn't interest you?
+I don't blame you if you just don't know me that well.

 Those are the biggest reasons I can think of why you shouldn't subscribe.
 Not swayed?
 Come on down!